-Rheonics SRV sensor is built to be a plug-and-play instrument.
+Rheonics SRD sensor is built to be a plug-and-play instrument.
 This means that the operator only needs to wire the probe and the electronics using the sensor cable, following the diagram in Section 3.2, and power the sensor electronics to start measurements.

-Rheonics Control Panel (RCP) is a software that allows the user to get the full potential of Rheonics sensors.
+Rheonics Control Panel (RCP) software allows the user to get the full potential of Rheonics sensors.
 The software is used for sensor configuration, measurement visualization, download of historical log files, and more.
-The software is included in the USB storage delivered with the sensor.
+The software installer is included in the USB storage delivered with the sensor.
 If that is not the case, or you do not have the USB stick anymore, contact Rheonics Support Team and share the sensor serial number S/N to request the software.

 Review the RCP Software Manual for complete instructions on installation and use.
-The software is included in the USB storage device delivered with the sensor.
+The software is included in the USB storage delivered with the sensor.

-THE SME ELECTRONIC MUST BE CONNECTED TO THE COMPUTER WITH THE USB CABLE AND POWERED UP CORRECTLY TO ESTABLISH THE FIRST COMMUNICATION WITH THE RCP
+RHEONICS SME ELECTRONICS MUST BE CONNECTED TO THE COMPUTER WITH THE USB CABLE AND POWERED UP CORRECTLY TO ESTABLISH THE FIRST COMMUNICATION WITH RCP SOFTWARE